Leave a gift in your will

 Thank you for requesting information on leaving a legacy to Viva!.
 We are entirely dependent on the generosity of you, our supporters, to fund our vital work to stop cruelty to farmed animals and promote an animal-free diet.
 We are indebted to the many Viva! supporters who have already included us in their Wills, as a legacy to Viva! ensures we will be able to continue our vital work for animals.
 It also retains your involvement with us long after you've gone.

 Leaving a legacy or bequest is easy but we do recommend that you make an appointment to see a solicitor, who will do the work for you and ensure that it is legally sound.
 It should cost you in the region of £110 (more if your Will is complex).
+Or you can use our FREE simple Will-making service through our partnership with the Goodwill Partnership (see above).
 Please see 'Making Your Will'.

 Viva! is a Charity